AntondeGroot/BackupScript/README.md

-# NotesBackup
+# Backup Script

-Simple PowerShell scripts to back up a notes folder (e.g. Obsidian) to a ZIP file and send an email with the backup status.
+Simple PowerShell scripts to back up a notes folder (in my case notes taken in Obsidian) to a ZIP file and send an email with the backup status.

 Designed to run automatically (monthly) using Windows Task Scheduler.